yanhan-si/Stats506_group/README.md

 ## Relation between files

 The final tutorial can be viewd in final.html.
 For repreducing the tutorial, run final.rmd.

+The R scripts for R example are included in R_example folder.
+[Code](./R_example)

-The stata scripts for stata example are included in stata_example folder.
+The stata scripts for stata example are included in Stata_example folder.
+[Code](./Stata_example)

 Figures for both R and Stata are located under fig folder.
 Data and processed data are located in data folder.